Encharted Cook

 In modern use ambrosia means anything delicious and typically refers to a fruit salad that includes coconut and might include a dairy base, topping, sauce, or pudding.

-Ambrosia Salads are known by many names which include "Heavenly Hash", "Creamy Fruit Salad, and "Cool Whip Fruit Salad".
+Ambrosia fruit salads are known by many names, which include "Heavenly Hash", "Creamy Fruit Salad, and "Cool Whip Fruit Salad".

-Like my Mandarin Orange Fluff, this ambrosia salad pairs well with almost any menu but is especially good with salty foods like baked ham and spicy foods like enchiladas.
+Like my Mandarin Orange Fluff, this ambrosia salad pairs well with almost any menu but is especially good with salty foods like glazed baked ham and spicy foods like beefy enchiladas.

-4 Reasons Why Ambrosia Salad is an All-Time Favorite
+4 Reasons Why This Traditional Ambrosia Fruit Salad is an All-Time Favorite

 • Whipped Topping - thawed frozen topping (Cool Whip) works well in this recipe.
 If you do not care to use frozen whipped topping there are non-dairy options available or you can use stabilized whipped cream.